 The Annual DHI Academy Masters Meeting is an international conference where the latest developments and techniques in Direct Hair Implantation are presented, analyzed and discussed by the world’s experts.

-According to Dr. Leonard, there are three main categories of harvest options using the Follicular Unit Extraction or FUE technique: manual (purely hand technique or motorized hand technique), semi-automated and robot-assisted.
+According to Dr. Leonard, there are three main categories of harvest options using the Follicular Unit Excision or FUE technique: manual (purely hand technique or motorized hand technique), semi-automated and robot-assisted.
 There are benefits to each and the option that a hair restoration surgeon chooses is predicated on a number of factors.

 “The method a doctor recommends to a patient is determined by his/her experience coupled with the patient’s desires regarding lifestyle (and hairstyle), density outcomes, financial abilities, and progression of future hair loss both in the donor and recipient areas,” said Dr. Leonard.
 “Once these factors are determined and discussed, a proper recommendation can be made.”